Kurento/kurento/source/features/events.rst

 MediaTranscodingStateChange
 ---------------------------

 All Endpoint objects in Kurento Media Server embed a custom-made GStreamer element called `agnosticbin`.
-This element is used to provide seamless interconnection of components in the *MediaPipeline*, regardless of the format and codec configuration of the input and poutput media streams.
+This element is used to provide seamless interconnection of components in the *MediaPipeline*, regardless of the format and codec configuration of the input and output media streams.

-When media starts flowing through any *MediaElement*-derived object, an internal dynamic configuration is done in order to match the incoming media format with the requested output media format.
+When media starts flowing through any *MediaElement*-derived object, an internal dynamic configuration is **automatically done** in order to match the incoming and outgoing media formats.
 If both input and output formats are compatible (at the codec level), then the media can be transferred directly without any extra processing.
-However, if the input and output media formats are not compatible, the internal transcoding module will get enabled to convert the input media format to be compatible with the required output.
+However, if the input and output media formats don't match, the internal transcoding module will get enabled to convert between them.

-For example, if a WebRtcEndpoint receives a *VP8* video stream from a Chrome browser, and then has to send the stream to a Safari browser which only accepts *H.264*, then the media will need to be transcoded.
+For example: If a *WebRtcEndpoint* receives a *VP8* video stream from a Chrome browser, and has to send it to a Safari browser (which only supports the *H.264* codec), then the media needs to be transcoded.
+The *WebRtcEndpoint* will automatically do it.

-- State = *Transcoding*: The *MediaElement* will transcode the incoming media, because its format is not compatible with the requested output format.
+- State = *Transcoding*: The *MediaElement* will transcode the incoming media, because its format is not compatible with the requested output.

-- State = *NotTranscoding*: The *MediaElement* will *not* transcode the incoming media, because its format is compatible with the requested output format.
+- State = *NotTranscoding*: The *MediaElement* will *not* transcode the incoming media, because its format is compatible with the requested output.